bazzline/php_component_template/README.md

 $template->assignOne('one', 'foo');
 //... or by providing an array
 $template->assignMany(array('one' => 'foo'));
+//you can also assign a template to a template
+//  this is used if a layout template is defined with a {content} key for e.g.
+$template->assignOne('content', $otherTemplate);

 //you can render it in different ways
 //1) explicit calling the method